TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.message.rst

 .. class:: MIMEPart(policy=default)

-    This class represents a subpart of a MIME message.
+    This kundi represents a subpart of a MIME message.
 It is identical to :class:`EmailMessage`, except that no :mailheader:`MIME-Version` headers are added when :meth:`~EmailMessage.set_content` is called, since sub-parts do not need their own :mailheader:`MIME-Version` headers.